near/docs/docs/3.tutorials/auction/1-basic.md

                 url="https://github.com/near-examples/auctions-tutorial/blob/main/contract-ts/01-basic-auction/src/contract.ts#L20-L40"
                 start="20" end="40" />

         When the user calls the `bid` method they will transfer $NEAR tokens to the contract; to enable the transfer of $NEAR tokens we set `payableFunction` to `true`.
-This method is what we call a "change method", also known as a "call method"; we know this as it has the `call` decorator.
-Change methods, by name, change the state of the contract and require the user to attach gas.
+The method is decorated with `call` so the state of the contract can be changed within the method.
+These types of methods require a user to sign the transaction that calls the method and requires the user to attach gas.

-        There are some specifics to this method that we should take a closer look at:

     </TabItem>